MrQuarters1/VECTR-Modules/storagepool.md

 ```
 What directory did you create? /mnt/shared_storage

-### Reflection Question
+### Reflection Questions
 - Why do you need a mount point before accessing network storage?
+- What could happen if you mount to the wrong directory?

 ## Step 4: Mount the Network Storage
 Connect to the shared storage pool.